leanera/nuxt-i18n/README.md

 })
 ```

-### Lazy-Loading Translations
+### Auto-Importing & Lazy-Loading Translations

 For apps that contain a lot of translated content, it is preferable not to bundle all the messages in the main bundle, but rather lazy-load only the language that the users selected.
 By defining a directory where translation files are located, locale messages can be dynamically imported when the app loads or when the user switches to another language.

-Enable translations lazy-loading by following these steps:
+However, you can also benefit from the advantages of auto-import without enabling dynamic imports.

+How to enable file-based translations with or without lazy-loading:

-- Enable file-based translations by setting `autoImports` option to `true`.
+- Set the `autoImports` option to `true`.
-- Enable dynamic imports by setting `lazy` option to `true`.
+- Enable dynamic imports by setting the `lazy` option to `true`.
-- Optionally set the `langDir` option to configure the directory that contains your translation files.
+- Optionally, configure the `langDir` option to a directory that contains your translation files.
 Defaults to `locales`.
 - Make sure the `locales` option covers possible languages.

 > ℹ️ Translation files must be called the same as their locale.
 Currently, JSON, JSON5 and YAML are supported.